 In addition, our initiative for customers to experience fuha up-close, such as Online LIVE Tour that allows customers to see products online, have become well established.
 Going forward, we will continue to make more new proposals for Daikin’s customers.

 Requests, complaints, and other information obtained by the Contact Centers is recorded in a database.
 Information regarding the opinions and requests that sales representatives obtain from customers is shared among the Quality Division and relevant departments, who investigate causes and establish countermeasures to improve products and after-sales services.

 Each division conducts customer surveys to enhance customer satisfaction.

-In order to determine customer needs and levels of satisfaction, we gather opinions on products on the Daikin website.
-We also gather information by questioning customers visiting volume retail outlets, and we encourage customers who purchased products to join the Daikin membership site Club Daikin, which has around 300,000 members, through which we conduct questionnaires.
+We gather opinions on products on the Daikin website and we invite customers who purchased products to join the Daikin membership site Club Daikin, which has around 600,000 members, through which we conduct questionnaires.

 In fiscal 2017, in response to requests for stylish air conditioners from customers who "want to remodel their home to become more fashionable but don't know what to about the air conditioner," we developed risora residential air conditioner offering designs that pursue harmony with interior design and offer the latest features.

 With a body only 185mm thick, this model pursues comfort of space and is equipped with the latest features, including vertical airflow, ceiling airflow and premium dehumidification, features culminated in the Urusara 7 energy-efficient air conditioner.

 In fiscal 2018, we added the option of customizable coatings of the front panel with a selection of 600 colors available in order to coordinate with the diversified interior designs.